 Again, it appears that many Maryland ESD plans meet the first criteria.
 With regard to the second, most plans simply show compliance with the Maryland Forest Conservation Act, which only requires forest on 15% – 20% of a site.
 But it is not uncommon for even 15% preservation to be waived on urban-suburban sites.
 Thanks to fairly good stream buffer requirements in most localities, this target is already being met on many sites.

-So the Kid-Safe Waters Goal may not be that difficult to met.
+So the Child Safe & Friendly Waters Goal may not be that difficult to met.
 Fortunately a number of other efforts are underway that will assist in reaching the Kid-Safe Water Goals in even intensely developed watersheds.